 Grading.
 I grade on a straight percent scale, not on a curve.
 All grades are final and non-negotiable (although I am very willing to correct any mistakes and/or explain my criteria if you should have questions).
-Grades will be assigned according to the following scale:
+Grades will be assigned using the plus/minus system implemented in Fall 2004.